csoulakian/Proxy-Pattern-Java/README.md

 displaying the image, the proxy checks if the image was already created in which case it will still have a reference to the image.
 If the proxy still has a reference to the image, then it will forward the subsequent display requests directly to the image, bypass the loading process, and go directly to displaying the image.
 Proxy is a useful pattern for this case because it is expensive to load a high resolution image each time the display method is called.

+Run main method in

+    src/main/java/ObserverPattern

+Run tests in

+    src/test/java/WeatherStationTest

 Resources used:
 - https://en.wikipedia.org/wiki/Proxy_pattern#Java